 After six months of debate over the merits of plans submitted by three Oshkosh architects, the City Council finally approved the recommendation of the library's board of trustees and its own library committee on December 20, 1898.
 Well-known local architect William Waters was the choice.

-William Waters was born in Franklin County, New York in 1843.
+William Waters was born in Franklin, Delaware County, New York in 1843.
 He studied for a time at Rensslaer Polytechnic Institute in Troy, NY before moving to Oshkosh in 1867.
 Oshkosh was experiencing a building boom due to a series of major fires and the prosperity of the lumber industry.
 Waters design began with the Oshkosh Normal School (UW-Oshkosh) in 1869.
 He designed houses, schools, churches, banks, courthouses, stores and public buildings in Oshkosh, the Fox River Valley and Wisconsin.
 In 1893 he won the commission for the Wisconsin building at the Columbian Exposition in Chicago.
 He continued his architectual practice in Oshkosh for many years.
 Waters died December 14, 1917.

 William Water's Library